 I will carry this commitment with me this year and beyond.

 I am an AmeriCorps member, and I will get things done.

 Tutors serving in Poughkeepsie will devote the school year to helping students build stronger skills.
 Trained in strategies proven to work, they’ll spend their days providing extra practice and skill building to help students succeed.
 “It’s wonderful to have such strong community support as we launch these programs in Poughkeepsie,” said Katrina Gobins, Executive Director of New York Programs with Math Corps and Early Learning Corps.
 “Working together, we are going to have an incredible impact.”

-Now offered in 7 states, Math Corps and Early Learning Corps are national programs that have already helped more than 160,000 students.
-The programs are launching in Poughkeepsie in partnership with the Poughkeepsie City School District, Little Water Prep Charter School, and local child care centers including DAY ONE Early Learning Community, Astor Head Start, and Community Family Development.
+Now offered in 7 states, Math Corps and Early Learning Corps are national tutoring programs that have already helped more than 160,000 students.
+The evidence-based programs are launching in Poughkeepsie in partnership with the Poughkeepsie City School District, Little Water Prep Charter School, and local child care centers including DAY ONE Early Learning Community, Astor Head Start, and Community Family Development.

 To learn more about helping Poughkeepsie children succeed in school, visit ReadingandMath.org.
 The next application deadline is October 4, 2023.